Thank you for your interest in volunteering for the Transit Museum Society!

 Certifications are not required to volunteer in this position, but a Diesel Engine Mechanic or Truck and Transport Mechanic certification is recommended.

-Volunteers in this position are responsible for attending community events to represent the Society and interact with guests.
+Public Relations Representatives are responsible for attending community events to represent the Society and interact with guests.

 Prospective PR representatives must possess: